Batch files upload

 S3 Direct Upload Endpoint

-curl -X PUT -d 'Hello world' https://productiv-data.s3.us-west-2.amazonaws.com/log-connector-data/productiv-ai/myAppId/contracts/test.pdf?AWSAccessKeyId=1234
+curl -X PUT -d 'Contents of foo' https://productiv-data.s3.us-west-2.amazonaws.com/log-connector-data/productiv-ai/myAppId/contracts/foo.pdf?AWSAccessKeyId=1234